fmerg/vsslib/README.md

 For security investigation purposes, the combiner may want to trace cheating shareholders.
-This presupposes that the recovery operation completes irrespective of potential verification failures and malicious shareholders are listed in a blame index.
+This presupposes that the recovery operation completes irrespective of potential verification failures so that malicious shareholders can be listed in a blame index.

-Disable early abort as follows:

 ```js
 const { recovered, blame } = await recoverPublic(ctx, packets, { ..., errorOnInvalid: false });